117 Chemistry (prerequisite: facility with algebra)

 a more advanced chemistry course.

-This course introduces the chemistry of metals, which are integral for lifet,
+This course introduces the

-from materials in electronics to biological life.
-Metals also can be incredibly
+chemistry of metals, which are integral for life, from materials in electronics to biological life.
+Metals also

-students explore where metals come from (stars!) and the molecular level structure of
+students explore where metals come from (stars!) and the molecular level structure of metallic compounds.

-metallic compounds.
-They then look at applications of metallic chemistry including
+Students then look at applications of metallic chemistry including chemistry in art, materials chemistry,

-includes a lab that runs in parallel with the lecture content.
-(4U) Offered fall in odd years.
+and bioinorganic chemistry.
+This course also includes a lab that runs in parallel with the lecture content.

 Prerequisite: Chemistry 150 is appropriate for continuing and incoming students